How To Handle The Rolling Phase

 Option 2: Confident Rollers Who Forget

-You’ll want to take a more hands-off approach if your baby has been rolling for a while and can confidently roll both ways during tummy time.
+You’ll want to take a more hands-off approach if your baby stopped rolling over after being able to roll for a while and can confidently roll both ways during tummy time.
 Sometimes our little ones…

 - Seems to forget once they hit the crib or